ShwetKhatri2001/AR-Webstore/README.md

 <a name="debug"></a>
 ## 📝 A note on debugging

-As the app is running on a mobile device, you won't be able to easily access the devtools directly in the mobile browser.
 For development and debugging, attach the device to your machine using a cable and access the url `chrome://inspect/#devices` in your desktop version of Chrome.
 Allow debug access when prompted on your device.
 You should then be able to see your device appear in the inspection window you opened earlier, where you can use the `inspect` functionality to get access to the running app instance for debugging.

 <a name="open-source"></a>
 ## 📌 Opensource Programs